 Is the reality of Heaven and Hell why evangelism is so important?

 In a word, yes.
 We believe that helping people open their hearts to Jesus by telling as many as possible about Him is the most important responsibility of the Church.
 But it's also about them experiencing the abundant life Jesus promised.

-Why is there so much said about serving and giving?
+Why is there so much said about giving and serving at your church?

-God is the first to give as an overflow of His love, providing us with time, talent, and treasure.
-Most of His people have the ability to give significantly of these three in order to bless others.
+God is the first to give as an overflow of His love, providing each of us with valuable resources: time, talent, and treasure, if you will.
+Many of His people have the ability to give significantly of these three in order to bless others.
 We believe that the joyful giving and serving of His people is the means designed by God for the support of His work in the world through his Church.